pachyderm/pachyderm/doc/deployment/deploy_custom.md

 ## Roles and permissions manifests

+This section walks you through the roles and permissions manifests.

 ### ServiceAccount

 Typically at the top of the file, a roles and permissions manifest has the `kind` key set to `ServiceAccount`.